Paravozzz/zfs-bash-gui/README.md

 ## Description
 This is a simple bash GUI for OpenZFS file system.
-It allow to manage pools.
+It allow to manage pools: create, delete, display status.

 ## Dependences
 * Package zfsutils-linux